KSP-KOS/KOS/doc/source/math/geocoordinates.rst

     // A nice complex example:
     // -------------------------
-    // Drawing an debug arrow in 3D space at the spot where the Geocoordinate 'spot' is:
+    // Drawing an debug arrow in 3D space at the spot where the
+    // GeoCoordinate "spot" is:
-    // It starts at a position 100m above the ground altitude and is aimed down at
+    // It starts at a position 100m above the ground altitude and is
-    // the spot on the ground:
+    // aimed down at the spot on the ground:
     SET VD TO VECDRAWARGS(
                   spot:ALTITUDEPOSITION(spot:TERRAINHEIGHT+100),
                   spot:POSITION - spot:ALTITUDEPOSITION(TERRAINHEIGHT+100),